-On July 15, 2019, the Westwego Affordable Housing Solutions (WAHS), a Louisiana nonprofit corporation was created and is considered a component unit.
-The purpose of WAHS is to provide a financial entity to assist in facilitating the financing, acquisition, redevelopment, rehabilitation and constructing of affordable housing in collaboration with the Housing Authority.
-Membership of WAHS includes (a) the Housing Authority's Board of Commissioners and Executive Director, and (b) Westwego Resident Organization.
-Membership may include appointed honorary members of the community atlarge.
-For the year ended June 30, 2022, WAHS had no assets, liabilities, or activities; as a result, there were no separately issued financial statements issued for this entity.
+Westwego Affordable Housing Solutions (WAHS), is considered a component unit.
+As of and for the year ended June 30, 2023, WAHS had no assets, liabilities, or activities; as a result, there were no separately issued financial statements issued for this entity.